New recipes and updates

 1. Season the chops with salt and pepper on both sides, set aside.

-2. To make the topping, roughly chop the basil leaves and garlic, and whiz in a blender with the salt, breadcrumbs and Cheddar.
+2. To make the topping, roughly chop the basil leaves and garlic, and whiz in a mini blender with the salt, breadcrumbs and Cheddar.

-3. Heat 1 tbsp. of oil in a large heavy frying pan.
+3. Heat 1 tbsp of oil in a large heavy frying pan.
 When smoking hot, add the chops and fry for 4 minutes.

 NEW recipe finder